postsharp/Metalama.Documentation/content/conceptual/aspects/aspects.md

   * **Fewer bugs**.
 Since there is less code and clearer code, there should be fewer bugs.
   * **Deduplication**.
 Cross-cutting patterns are defined in one place, so if you need to change or fix them, you do not need to fix all occurrences in your code base.

 * **Code validation**.
 You can use aspects to create custom attributes that validate code.
-For details and benefits, see <xref:aspect-validation>.
+For details and benefits, see <xref:aspect-validating>.
 * **Code fixes**.
 You can use aspects to offer code fixes that appear in the refactoring or lightbulb menu.
 For details, see <xref:building-ide-interactions>.

 ## In this chapter